accuknox/help/docs/use-cases/iac-scan.md

-# Integrating IaC Scanning for AWS S3 Buckets into Your CI/CD Pipeline
+# Secure AWS S3,Terraform in CI/CD

 To provide a practical demonstration of using AccuKnox for a CI/CD scan, let's go through a detailed use case involving a Terraform project.
 AccuKnox IaC Scanner is a tool designed to identify misconfigurations in Infrastructure as Code (IaC) files, such as those written for Terraform, Kubernetes and more.
 It helps in enforcing best practices and security guidelines.